 Here’s where you can find out the next important date(s) on the biblical calendar.
 2019 biblical calendar events

 September 1, 2019 officially begins the biblical month known as Elul.
 The month of Elul is tied to repentance as it is the month that ushers in the Feast of Trumpets.
-I will be writing a blog on this very special month in a few days so stay tuned.
-Until then, here’s a link from last year where I wrote about Elul.
-The dates will be from last year, but the concepts and ideas behind Elul are the same.

 THE FEAST OF TRUMPETS will begin at sundown on Sunday September 29 and last until sundown October 1, 2019.
 This is a two day celebration